iifl-logo

 The provisions of Section 134(3)(m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014 are not applicable to your Company.
 However, your Company has been taking steps at all times for the conservation of energy.

-Foreign Exchange Earnings - H 11.50 million Foreign Exchange Outgo - H 32.07 million
+Foreign Exchange Earnings & Outgo Foreign Exchange Earnings - H 1.59 million Foreign Exchange Outgo - H 2,021.91 million

 49. Vigil Mechanism

 Your Company is committed to the highest standards of ethical, moral and legal business conduct.
 Accordingly, the Board of Directors have formulated a Whistle Blower Policy which is in compliance with the provisions of Section 177 (10) of the Companies Act, 2013.
 All Directors, employees and stakeholders can raise their concerns regarding any discrimination, harassment, victimization, any other unfair practice being adopted against them or any instances of fraud by or against your Company.
-As per the Whistle Blower Policy implemented by the Company, the Employees, Directors, customers, dealers, vendors, suppliers, or any stakeholders associated with the Company are free to report illegal or unethical behavior, actual or suspected fraud or violation of the Companys Code of Conduct or Corporate Governance Policies or any improper activity, to the Chairman of the Audit Committee or Chief Compliance Officer and Company Secretary or Chief Executive Officer of the Company The policy provides for adequate safeguard against victimization.
+As per the Whistle Blower Policy implemented by the Company, Employees, Directors, customers, dealers, vendors, suppliers, or any stakeholders associated with the Company are free to report illegal or unethical behavior, actual or suspected fraud or violation of the Companys Code of Conduct or Corporate Governance Policies or any improper activity, to the Chairman of the Audit Committee or Chief Compliance Officer and Company Secretary or Chief Executive Officer of the Company.
+The policy provides for adequate safeguard against victimization.

 Any incidents reported are investigated and suitable actions are taken in line with the whistle blower policy.
-The Whistle Blower Policy is also available on your Companys website at: https://muthootmicrofin.com/disclosures/
+The Whistle Blower Policy is also available on your Companys website at: https://muthootmicrofin.com/policies/

 50. Details of significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and the Companys operations in future